lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/11_testing.md

 Slope error(%) could be narrowed, usually \u00B1 5%.

 I monitor pH while checking report.
 I asked the technologist for logbook.
 Calculate temperature based on slope error and two voltage potential readings.
-Slope is depend upon temperature.
+Slope is a function of temperature.

+Check the level of fill in the probe.

+Immerse the probe in the water after rinsing it.

+Calibrate temperature probe.

+## Conductivity